Bedrock-OSS/bedrock-wiki/docs/blocks/vanilla-voxel-shapes.md

 Voxel shapes are experimental and require the "Experimental Voxel Shape Features" toggle to be enabled in order to function.
 :::

+_This documentation is up to date as of Preview 1.26.20.26._

 <Table data="shapes.json" />